uwmadison-chm/labjs-downloader/README.md

 See `run_script.sh` for how it launches things.

+It would be nice if this was quiet and did no STDOUT/STDERR unless there was a problem.

 ## Build

 You can build a local Singularity image named `r.sif`, but this requires root: